mxyx-club/TheOtherUs-Edited/README.md

 | Use Portal Cooldown | -
 | Portalmaker Log Only Shows Color Type | -
 | Log Shows Time | -
-| Can Port To Portal From Everywhere | -
 -----------------------

 ## Security Guard